-Physically punishing your pups may result in them being aggressive and would behave more negatively.
-Sometimes, they would take it on others like, barking, or worse, biting, visitors or guests.
+Physically punishing your pups may result in them being aggressive and misbehaving more.
+Sometimes, they would take it on others by barking or, worse, biting visitors or guests.

 Remember, there is always another way to discipline your dog without using punishment.

 You could always use positive reinforcement to keep your dogs from inculcating bad behaviors.

 Be firm and consistent, and make time for your puppy.

 Disciplining your puppy and correcting their behavior can be a tough job at the beginning.
 But, in the process, it can be rewarding to yourself as well.
 You need to be firm and consistent in disciplining your furry pet to help him retain and memorialize what he needs to learn.